saman-pasha/LCC/README.md

 #include <stdbool.h>
 ```
 * <b>:compile</b>: used for compiling target or class.
 Dafault behaviour for targets is `-c target.c` for classes is `-c Class.c -o Class.o`.
 For target custom compilation just set a list of arguments that will be sent to compiler which has been set in `lcc-config.lisp` and overrides default behaviour.
 For class custom compilation just set a list of arguments that will be sent to compiler which has been set in `lcc-config.lisp` but does not overrides default behaviour and just appends to it.
 * <b>:link</b>: used for linking and builing target or class as library or executable.
 For targets It has not dfault behaviour, for classes default behaviour is `-o libClass.la Class.lo` to creating library of each class.
 For target custom linking just set a list of arguments that will be sent to linker which has been set in `lcc-config.lisp`.
-For class custom linking just set a list of arguments that will be sent to linker which has been set in `lcc-config.lisp` but but does not overrides default behaviour and just appends to it.
+For class custom linking just set a list of arguments that will be sent to linker which has been set in `lcc-config.lisp` but does not overrides default behaviour and just appends to it.
 ```lisp
 ;; MyMath library declaration
 (target "mymath.h"